-In terms of mortgage products, the days of 100% and 125% have been and gone but now that the credit crunch is now far behind us Lenders are now started to be more confident with offering bigger bands of mortgages such as 95%.
-With these lenders are able to maintain the comfort of knowing you have something to lose should situations change in regard to your ability to keep up monthly payments.
+The era of 100% and 125% mortgages are now long gone.
+Now that the credit crunch is but a distant memory, lenders are now becoming more confident with their lending, offering bigger bands of mortgages such as 95%.
+By using these bigger deals, lenders are able to maintain the comfort of knowing you have something to lose, should your situation change and you are unable to maintain monthly repayments.

-The higher the deposit that is put, the lower the interest rate that the lender might be able to offer you.
-This is for the reason that you pose less of a risk if they lend to you.
+The more deposit you put down, the lower the interest rate that the lender might be able to offer you.
+This is because in the eyes of the lender, you pose less of a risk if they lend to you.
 So the bigger your deposit, the less expensive band you receive.
-For example, if you put down a 5% deposit then you’ll be offered a 95% band.
+An example of this, is if you put down a 5% deposit, you’ll be offered a 95% band.

-For anti-money laundering purposes, all applicants will need to provide bank statements to evidence funds as lenders like to see how the funds have built up over time.
-This is the reason as to why any large deposits that have been deposited will need to be provided with documented evidence.
-For example, if you have sold a car, the amount you have sold it for needs to match the receipt you provide and the amount that is shown in your bank account.
-Large cash amounts can delay the application as the audit trail can prove to be the trickiest part, although the longer the funds have been in your account, the easier it all gets.
+Let’s say you have sold a car.
+Then the amount you have sold it for needs to match the receipt you provide and the amount that is shown in your bank account.
+Depositing large amounts of cash can delay the application as the audit trail can be difficult for the lender to navigate.
+The longer the funds have been in your account, the easier it may all be.

-If you are selling a property, then the Memorandum of Sale provided by the estate agent is your proof.
+If you are selling a property, then the Memorandum of Sale provided by the estate agent is your proof of funds.

-It’s still 5% as a minimum if you qualify for the government’s Help to Buy scheme.
-This can then be topped up to 25% via the equity loan so you will obtain a lower rate mortgage.
-Don’t forget if you opt for this then the 20% deposit provided by the Government is a loan, not a gift and will need paying back.
+It’s still a 5% minimum if you qualify for the government’s Help to Buy scheme.
+This can then be further topped up to 25% via the equity loan, to help you obtain a lower rate mortgage.
+You must remember though that if you opt for this, then the 20% deposit provided by the Government is a loan, not a gift and will need completely paying back.

-Not always.
-If it is a genuine discounted purchase, i.e. the house is worth £100,000 and you have been offered it for, say, £90,000 then some lenders will accept this as your deposit.
-This works really well if you have the Right to Buy from the local authority or other social landlord.
+No, not always.
+If it is a genuine discounted purchase (say the house is worth £100,000 and you have been offered it for £90,000), then some lenders will accept the discount as your deposit.
+This can be very helpful if you have the Right to Buy from the local authority or other social landlord.